jeetpatel1113/Amdavad-Chakka-or-Koda-Game/README.md

 <br>
 <h2>Getting Started</h2>
-To play Chakka Game locally, follow these instructions:
+To play Chakka Game locally, follow these instructions:<br>
 1. Choose who goes first, usually it goes left to right on the board or anti-clock wise.<br>
 2. Count Chakka, and move the piece accordingly.<br>